berachain/docs/apps/core/content/learn/pol/rewardvaults.md

 ## Creation of New Reward Vaults

-New reward vaults can be created permissionlessely, but must go through the Reward Vaults Whitelisting process, conducted by `$BGT` governance in order to be eligible to recieve BGT from validators.
+New Reward Vaults can be created permissionlessely, but must go through the Reward Vaults Whitelisting process, conducted by `$BGT` governance in order to be eligible to recieve `$BGT` from validators.
 Developers or protocols can submit a proposal to whitelist a new reward vault for a specific PoL-eligible asset.
 If the proposal passes, the vault address is added to the list of approved reward vaults that validators can direct `$BGT` emissions to.

 More information will be provided on how to submit a proposal for whitelisting in the near future.